-The decline in Emu activity is measured using the site occupation data which compares the site occupation rate for each survey area (impact and control areas), comparing 12 pre-construction surveys (baseline) with 14 construction phase surveys and 10 operation phase surveys.
-When comparing occupation 'before' construction with occupation 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 50.6 %, although this is an improvement from year one operation was which 72.9 %.
-The proportion of control sites occupied by Emus has also declined significantly by 42.0 % compared with 28.3 % at the end of year one operation.
-Both declines are >15 %, although importantly, at the impact sites there was a notable decline in occupation rates during the pre-construction years of 47.4 % (prior to any disturbance).
+The decline in Emu activity is measured using the site occupation data which compares the site occupation rate for each survey area (impact and control areas), comparing 12 pre-construction surveys (baseline) with 14 construction phase surveys and 14 operation phase surveys.
+When comparing occupation 'before' construction with occupation 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 55.6 % over a 9-year period (2014-2023), although this is an improvement from year one operation was which 72.9 %.
+In this same period the proportion of control sites occupied by Emus has also declined significantly by 46.2 % compared with 28.3 % at the end of year one operation.
+Both declines are >15 % from the baseline, although importantly, at the impact sites there was a notable decline in occupation rates during the pre-construction years of 47.4 % (prior to any disturbance).
 For the control sites there was also a decrease in occupation rates during the pre-construction years (65.7 %).
-While there is a greater reported decline at the impact sites, there is only a difference of 8 % between the treatments (i.e., <15 %).
-The decline at the control transect YN-A in the last 12 months is thought to be influenced by physical changes at the site with the replacement of the boundary fence and clearing which has bene done by the landowner.
-This warrants a change in the monitoring methodology at this site to introduce additional cameras or consider a change in the transect arrangement to detect emus that are present but not leaving sign.
+While there is a greater reported decline at the impact sites, there is only a difference of 9.4 % between the treatments (i.e., <15 %).
+The decline at the control transect YN-A in the last 12 months is thought to be influenced by physical changes at the site with the replacement of the boundary fence and clearing which has been done by the landowner.
+As per the recommendation in the last report an additional camera trap was added to the transect in November 2023 to potentially increase detection rates.

-The direct observations made during year two operation have recorded evidence of breeding activity in Section 4.
-Groups of adult birds have been observed in the autumn-winter breeding period and the presence of juveniles with male parent (see Plate 7 and Plate 8).
-The data over the last two years of operational monitoring suggests that the project has not impacted emu breeding success.
+The direct observations made during year three operation have recorded evidence of breeding activity in Section 4.
+Groups of adult birds have been observed in the autumn-winter breeding period and the presence of juveniles with male parent (see Plate 7).
+The data over the last three years of operational monitoring suggests that the project has not impacted emu breeding success.